aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getShowMarkerTTop() {#getShowMarkerTTop--}

+<b>@deprecated.</b> Please use the 'showMarkerTTop' property instead.
 Indicates if formatting error bars with a T-top.

 ```javascript
 getShowMarkerTTop() : boolean;